 3. Research Photo Opportunities

 While we all crave the freedom of being able to do whatever we want whenever we want while on vacation, it’s worth planning a few photoshoots of must-see locations.

 Jot down two to four locations that you’d really like to shoot.
 Take a few notes on why you like those areas, how to get there, the best viewpoints, what kind of light you’d like to capture them in, etc.

 Writing this information as a note in your iPhone is a very simple way to guarantee that you’ll have that information with you wherever you go!

 That way, when your phone’s alarm goes off on your trip just before sunrise, you’ll know exactly where you want to go and what you want to shoot.

 Doing a little research and planning beforehand will ensure you don’t miss out on those wonderful photo opportunities that you might not otherwise have captured.

 A brand new prop like an umbrella, a scarf, a book, a mirror or a lantern would work great.
 Props are perfect for adding a fun or creative streak to your vacation photos.

 How about trying a new piece of equipment like a macro or wide angle lens?
-Or use an iPhone tripod and slow shutter app to capture long exposure images at night and in low light, or to create a slow shutter effect on fast moving water like a waterfall.
+Or use an iPhone tripod together with an iPhone tripod mount.
+You can then use a slow shutter app to capture long exposure images at night and in low light, or to create a slow shutter effect on fast moving water like a waterfall.